shyamgj1900/go-compiler/readme.md

 ## Description

-A built-in compiler which compiles the given golang code into a set of virtual machine instructions.
-The compiler and the VM instructions set interpreter are both written in Javascript.
-A web based UI to give users the ability to write their Go code and an output console to display the results.
+A built-in compiler which compiles the given Go code into a set of virtual machine instructions.
+The compiler and the VM instruction set interpreter are both written in Javascript.
+A web based UI gives users the ability to write their Go code and an output console displays the results.

 ## Table of Contents